Joy Tlou: Finding Joy in Decorah

 What if they created a memorial scholarship at Luther College?
 Would that help them grieve, while also providing support and opportunity to students, like Joy, who bring light to those around them?

 Hla fully endowed the award.
 Then the group, Amelia Kurth, Steve Berg, Pete Ylivisaker, Steve Streufert, and Hla, went to work crafting the selection criteria and getting the scholarship ready to award.
-If things go as planned, the first official Joy Tlou Memorial Award will be awarded in the spring of 2023.
+The first official Joy Tlou Memorial Award was awarded in the spring of 2023.

 Students – with or without demonstrated need for financial assistance – whose character, leadership, and participation in the campus community enhances the quality of campus life and encourages a ‘community of Joy’ can apply or be nominated for the award.